 Totally ordered logical clocks • Some pairs of distinct events, generated by different processes, have numerically identical Lamport timestamps.
 However, we can create a total order on the set of events - that is, one for which all pairs of distinct events are ordered - by taking into account the identifiers of the processes at which events occur.
 If e is an event occurring at pi with local timestamp Ti, and e is an event occurring at pj with local timestamp Tj, we define the global logical timestamps for these events to be Ti i and Tj j, respectively.
-And we define Ti i Tj j if and only if either Ti Tj, or Ti = Tj and i j.
-This ordering has no general physical significance
+And we define Ti i Tj j if and only if either Ti Tj, or Ti = Tj

-(because process identiiers are arbitrary), but it is sometimes useful.
+(because process identifiers are arbitrary), but it is sometimes useful.
 Lamport used it, for example, to order the entry of processes to a critical section.